I couldn’t remember how long I’d been in this position.

 1. Check your bases

 In transition, it’s easy to lose touch with yourself – your likes and dislikes, your strengths and weaknesses.
 The first principle is about checking in with yourself again: What do you love now?
-Does painting make your heart sing?
+Does painting still make your heart sing?
 Have you moved past your Excel aversion?
 Is working with animals still your thing?

 Spend some time thinking about this, or better yet, try it out for yourself.
 There are low-cost, low-risk ways to do this: volunteer, host a meet-up, call up someone who does this for a living.